 Keep Pet Birds Safe from Common Household Toxins

 As the majority of pet birds have limited activity outside their cages, poisonings are not common.
 However, birds with free household access are at risk of becoming exposed to toxins.
-In honor of Pet Poison Prevention month, here are some safety tips from the ASPCA to help keep your feathered friends safe:
+Here are some safety tips from the ASPCA to help keep your feathered friends safe:

 Be aware of the plants you have in your home